Knott's Bear-y Tales: Return to the Fair: History

 Following the closure of Knott's Bear-y Tales in 1986, the park has been faced with a demand from enthusiasts to bring the ride back.
 The popular ride was known for its originality and family-friendly ride atmosphere.
 At the IAAPA Expo on November 19, 2019, Knott's Berry Farm and Triotech made a joint announcement that Knott's Bear-y Tales would return to the park as a 4D ride experience.
 Its name was also revealed as Knott's Bear-y Tales: Return to the Fair.
 They consulted with the original ride's designer, Rolly Crump, along with his son Chris Crump.

-The attraction was scheduled to open to the public in 2020 for Knott's 100th anniversary, but the park did not open that season due to the COVID-19 pandemic, pushing the debut to 2021.
+The attraction was scheduled to open to the public in 2020 for Knott's 100th anniversary, but the park had been closed from March 2020 to May 2021 in response to the COVID-19 pandemic and two stay-at-home orders issued by California Governor Gavin Newsom, pushing the debut to 2021.
 Featured as the third release in the Amusement Dark collection, a branded initiative to construct a variety of video-game-based dark rides at Cedar Fair amusement parks, the ride opened to the public on May 21, 2021.
 Season passholders were able to ride earlier beginning on May 6, 2021.
 It replaced Voyage to the Iron Reef under the initiative.
 The experience uses 4D technology blended with physical props and set pieces.
 The Boysenberry smell and "Welcome One and All" soundtrack of the original ride were incorporated into the new design.